PaulJur/Tower-Defense/README.md

 --University Bachelors Final work--

-Game was made for my final work, for my university degree.
+Game was made for my final university work.

 Portfender TD is a randomized wave Tower defense game.
 Everytime you play, the game will play out differently, the player will need to adjust their strategy each time.